 - Excellent oral and written communication skills;

-- Spanish-language fluency strongly preferred;
+- Spanish-language fluency is highly preferred;

 - Demonstrated ability to litigate independently and under pressure, preferably in a civil rights or public interest context;